NicholasJUhlhorn/advent_of_code_2024/README.md

 ## Task One
 Simple check and go algorithm for this one.\\
 Can early quit on input that has one invalidation of switching from increasing to decreasing, or has a difference outside the 1 - 3 bounds.
+## Task Two
+I believe that I can have one mistake greedily.
+Just allow one mistake and then no more.
+The only caveat is that I need to have a second flag for ignoring if the sequence is increasing or not at the beginning.